n8n-io/n8n-docs/docs/hosting/environment-variables/environment-variables.md

 ### MySQL

-!!! warning "Deprecated"
+/// warning | Deprecated
 n8n deprecated MySQL and MariaDB as backend databases in version 0.227.0.
+///
 	n8n recommends using PostgreSQL.

 	Refer to [how to export and import workflows and credentials](/hosting/cli-commands/) for instructions.